raspberrypilearning/anime-expressions-simplified/en/step_2.md

 </div>
 </div>

-In HTML you can type words directly into the code to make the words appear, unformatted, on the webpage.
+In HTML you can type words directly to appear on the webpage.

 --- task ---